-Mexico announces up to $3 million in new funding to save the Vaquita porpoise
+Mexico announces up to $3 million in new funding to save the vaquita porpoise

 European collaborators include Dolfinarium Harderwijk, Aarhus University, and Fjord&Baelt.

 Additional United States collaborators are Duke University and the Marine Mammal Commission, with NOAA Fisheries providing technical expertise.
-The Association of Zoos and Aquariums, Dolphin Quest, SeaWorld, Vancouver Aquarium, and the International Marine Animal Trainer's Association are offering support and expertise to the program and assisting with fundraising.
+The Association of Zoos and Aquariums, Dolphin Quest, SeaWorld, Vancouver Aquarium, the International Marine Animal Trainer's Association and the Association of Marine Mammal Parks and Aquariums are offering support and expertise to the program and assisting with fundraising.